jhaakma/echo-dungeon/README.md

 Slimes are slow and hard of hearing.
 They aren't very noisy though so they can sneak up on you.

-Ability: Duplicate - Splits into two slimes when struck with a weapon or stone
+Ability: Duplicate - Splits into baby slimes when damaged

 #### Skeleton
 | Stat | Level |